Bryd-Org/mts-slack-management-scripts/README.md

 4. **Copy the Channel ID**
    - Click on the **More** options (⋮) in the channel details pane, scroll down and select **Copy ID**.
    It usually starts with a `C` or `G` followed by a series of letters and numbers.

+You can now use this channel ID in the instructions file.

 ---